raphael-group/LAML-Pro/README.md

 ```

 > [!TIP]
-> This script uses the neighbor joining implementation from biopython.
-You should install it with `conda install -c conda-forge biopython`.
+> This script uses the neighbor joining implementation from biopython and pandas.
+You should install it with `brew install ipopt`.
+Alternatively you can install it with conda.
+Also install Python dependencies for the other scripts with `pip3 install biopython pandas dendropy scipy`.

 This results in two files `examples/n250_m30_character_matrix/initial_hamming_tree.nwk` and
 `examples/n250_m30_character_matrix/initial_weighted_hamming_tree.nwk`.
 If we compute the